astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 - Setting `AIRFLOW__KUBERNETES__FS_GROUP:50000` in the Astronomer UI now properly forces the `fsGroup` setting in the pod template file. ([Source](https://github.com/astronomer/airflow-chart/pull/190))
 - Fixed an issue where Airflow Schedulers were unable to adopt running Kubernetes Executor tasks due to a permissions error, causing those tasks to be queued and then terminated. ([Source](https://github.com/astronomer/airflow-chart/pull/191))

+## v0.23.11

+Release Date: February 11, 2021

+### Bug Fixes & Improvements

+- BugFix: Connections, Pools, and Variables in `airflow_settings.yaml` not built into image via Astronomer CLI if Airflow 2.0 image (*Resolved in CLI v0.23.3*)
+- BugFix: Houston API does not pull latest available Airflow patch on deploy (e.g. Airflow `2.0.0-1` if Airflow `2.0.0-2` is available)
+- BugFix: A SysAdmin Service Account created via the Houston API does not have right to see all Workspaces and can only be seen by a SysAdmin user in the Workspace(s) they're a part of.
+- BugFix: Workspace Service Account suddenly only available as a Deployment Service account (Error: `Insufficient Permissions`)
+- BugFix: The Houston DB migration pod stuck in interactive mode on upgrade to Astronomer v0.23
+- BugFix: Upgrade from Airflow 2.0.0 to Airflow 2.0.1 via the Astronomer CLI fails

 ### v0.23.9

 Release Date: January 18, 2021